bemin-shaker/GoodNeighbor/README.md

 anywhere else that is vital to their quality of life.
 The app will also display alerts for missing pets, amber alerts, severe weather events, and much more.
 The problem with current community apps is that they are disorganized and full of misinformation.
-This app will improve the way people have access to vital information that matters to them.
+This app will improve the way people have access to vital information.
 Information will be organized into separate “communities” and categories so that way users can subscribe to the content that is important to them.
 Additionally, during the initial signup process, users will need to verify their identity and proof of address to be able to enter a specific community.